ibm-cloud-docs/containers/vpn.md

 ## Configuring the strongSwan VPN in a multizone cluster
 {: #vpn_multizone}

-Multizone clusters provide high availability for apps in the event of an outage by making app instances available on worker nodes in multiple zones.
+Multizone clusters provide high availability for apps if there is an outage by making app instances available on worker nodes in multiple zones.
 However, configuring the strongSwan VPN service in a multizone cluster is more complex than configuring strongSwan in a single-zone cluster.
 {: shortdesc}

 Before you configure strongSwan in a multizone cluster, first try to deploy a strongSwan Helm chart into a single-zone cluster.
 When you first establish a VPN connection between a single-zone cluster and an on-premises network, you can more easily determine remote network firewall settings that are important for a multizone strongSwan configuration.